Start from: US$ 115 Per Person

 The Jagannath Temple

-It was built in 16th century and is well-known for the fascinating erotic figures carved on the wooden struts.
+It was built in the 16th century and is well-known for the fascinating erotic figures carved on the wooden struts.

 The Kal Bhairav